Today, we are talking about what it takes to make a FinTech start-up succeed.

 So, what are the ingredients for a great FinTech start-up?

-Yesterday, the UK Government published a report commissioned from EY on the leading locations for FinTech start-ups.
+The UK Government published a report commissioned from EY on the leading locations for FinTech start-ups.
 It decided that the UK (by which it largely means London) was in prime position.
 You can argue the relative scores of the different territories, but the metrics it chose are core to the success of a FinTech start-up.

 - TalentThe availability of technical, financial and entrepreneurial talent